microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

 ## Prerequisites

-- You must have completed Exercise 3.1 to deploy a SQL Server on Azure Virtual Machine.
+- You must have completed exercises in Module 3 to deploy a SQL Server on Azure Virtual Machine.
 - You will need a client computer that can use the Remote Desktop Protocol(RDP)
 - You will need access to files from the workshop at https://aka.ms/cloudsqlworkshop.